 How can you live minimally in a busy city like Hong Kong?
-Well, joining the ranks of Kwun Tong‘s ever expanding youth culture, recently opened HOW Concept Store has the answer.
+Well, joining the ranks of Kwun Tong’s ever expanding youth culture, recently opened HOW Concept Store has the answer.
 The furniture distributor occupies one whole floor in a warehouse building and conveniently doubles as a café.
-Thanks to its beautifully curated Instagram account, it exploded with popularity among enthusiastic café seekers in Hong Kong.
+Thanks to its beautifully curated Instagram account, it has exploded with popularity among enthusiastic café seekers in Hong Kong.
 I was unable to visit on a weekday so I braved the weekend crowd after the original craze of the café-cum-furniture store began dying down.

-The café, or the Food Factory as HOW Concept Store calls it, is currently the main attraction of the new space.
+The café, or the Food Factory as HOW Concept Store calls itself, is currently the main attraction of the new space.
 Most visitors were in their early twenties when I went so I’m guessing they weren’t looking to build a home yet.
 Having said that, as part of their aims to promote a pleasant lifestyle, HOW Concept Store also sells Japanese design accessories and other knick-knacks, which many customers seemed to have a large interest in.

 As soon as you step off the creaking warehouse lifts – which you have to operate by hand, by the way, and are an experience in themselves – you’re met with the cleverly worded slogan of HOW Concept Store: “HOW to live well”.
 If you go during the day, the sun spills in from the large windows making it a good spot for your selfies.
 Just a head’s up. 😉

 The interior decor of HOW Concept Store stays true to its philosophy of minimal living.
 The single large room spans across an entire warehouse floor, offering spaced out dining tables so customers aren’t listening in to their next door neighbours or jostled by passersby.
 It’s a lovely break from the crowded restaurants and cafés of Hong Kong.
-I can’t even count how many times I’ve been distracted by the gossip I’ve been forced to hear from some bimbo across the next table while trying to concentrate.

 Just to quickly name a few, offered brands ranging from home to lifestyle include ACME Furniture, Karimoku and T-Lab.
 HOW Concept Store also routinely updates its Facebook and Instagram pages for new products, so be sure to follow them to keep up with the most updated design news in the Asian world.